Valley658/jakkHackToolKit/README.md

 - Use this toolkit only on systems you own or have explicit permission to test.
 - Never use this toolkit for illegal purposes or to harm others.
 - Always adhere to legal and ethical guidelines.
+- Understand that any misuse of this toolkit can lead to criminal charges, civil liabilities, and severe penalties.

-**The authors and contributors bear no responsibility for any misuse or damages caused by this software.** Always follow the principles of ethical hacking.
+**The authors and contributors bear no responsibility for any misuse or damages caused by this software.** Always follow the principles of ethical hacking and ensure you have the necessary permissions before conducting any tests.

 ---